Hiroreco/enreco-archive/recap-data/glossary/quests/main-quests/stronghold-of-ruin-entry.md

 ## Details

+### Appearance

+This dungeon served as a branch of the Heart of Ruin, which explained the visual and atmospheric similarities between them.
+It was cloaked in a dark, ominous palette of reds and shadows, creating an oppressive sense of danger.
+The structure featured large, round platforms where challenges took place, culminating in a final arena adorned with floating red crystals—where the dungeon’s boss awaited.

 ### Puzzles

 Upon entering, the party was granted a checkpoint system and 5 shared lives, setting the tone for the challenging trials ahead.